edwinhern/TrashOut/README.md

 ---

-<p align="center"> Few lines describing your project.
+<p align="center"> Notifies roommates when it is their week to take out the trash.
     <br>
 </p>